Course description from the DTU course catalogue.

 sIBL Archive (free high dynamic range panoramic images)

-Paul Debevec's Light Probe Image Gallery (light probe images in different formats, including cube map format)
+Paul Debevec's Light Probe Image Gallery (light probe images in different formats)

 Paul Debevec's High-Resolution Light Probe Image Gallery (high dynamic range panoramic images)